Rider Strong

-Rider King Strong (born December 11, 1979) is an American actor, producer, director, and screenwriter.
+Rider King Strong (born December 11, 1979) is an American actor and director.
 He is best known for starring as Shawn Hunter on the ABC sitcom Boy Meets World (1993–2000), which he reprised in its sequel series Girl Meets World (2014–2017).
-He also headlined the cult classic Cabin Fever (2002) and co-wrote and directed the independent film Irish Twins (2008) with his brother Shiloh.
+He also headlined the film Cabin Fever (2002) and co-wrote and directed the independent film Irish Twins (2008) with his brother Shiloh.
 He provided the voices of Brick Flagg in Kim Possible (2002–2004) and Kim Possible Movie: So the Drama (2005), and Tom Lucitor in Star vs. the Forces of Evil (2015–2019).
 In 2015, Strong was honored with the Young Artist Former Child Star Lifetime Achievement Award.

 Early life

 Strong was born in San Francisco, California, the second of two boys born to Lin (née Warner), a teacher and nutritionist, and King Arthur Strong, a firefighter, who are both originally from Pennsylvania.
 He has English and Irish ancestry.
 He graduated from Nonesuch School in Sebastopol, California in 1998.
 His elder brother is Shiloh Strong, an actor and photographer.

 Strong attended morning classes at Occidental College while still filming for Boy Meets World, accumulating a year's worth of credit before the series ended.
 In 2004, Strong graduated magna cum laude from Columbia University as an English major.
 He completed his Master of Fine Arts in fiction and literature in June 2009 at Bennington College.